moc.liamg%40au.satingid

 2. Concept and objective

-The aim is to safeguard the health and access to healthcare of the Ukrainian population by setting up mobile medical clinics in de-occupied rural areas of the Kharkiv and Donetsk regions.
+The aim is to safeguard the health and access to healthcare of the Ukrainian population by setting up mobile medical clinics in de-occupied rural areas of the Kharkiv region.
 Operationally, the clinics consist of 2 mobile units, providing advanced consultations for 1 general practitioner, 4 specialists (2 surgeons and 2 cardiologists) and a nurse.

-Currently in place:An initial mobile clinic is already operating 6 days a week in the de-occupied rural areas of the Kharkiv region.
+Currently in place:2 mobile clinics are already operating 6 days a week in the de-occupied rural areas of the Kharkiv region.
 It offers:- Regular home care (monthly): consultations, electrocardiogram, dressings, medication, etc. - Transferring patients to the nearest functional hospital when their condition requires consultation with a specialist for a more in-depth diagnosis or hospitalisation. - Emergency evacuation in the event of an advance by the Russian army or increased bombing.